AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex3.md

 # 12.3 Define Custom Actions

-In this exercise, you'll create 2 custom Actions by making use of Journey Orchestration in combination with Adobe Experience Platform.
+In this exercise, you'll create two custom Actions by making use of Journey Orchestration in combination with Adobe Experience Platform.

 Go to [https://experience.adobe.com/](https://experience.adobe.com/)